Yesterday I shared “How to Submit a Freedom of Information Act Request“.

 Why Make a FERPA Request?

-Maybe you are concerned about your daughter’s reading and want to review any yearly assessments the school did, in order to see if there is a downward trend.
+Maybe you are concerned about your daughter’s reading and want to review assessments administered by the school to help identify gaps in learning, if there is a downward trend, and/or the to help identify a track forward to help your daughter.

 Then there are the requests that tend to be related to complaints and due process.
 Perhaps your child was given a program and you expressed concerns all school year about the program, only to have your child regress after receiving the program for an entire year.
 You might want to obtain all assessments related to the program, emails between teachers, and so on, in an effort to obtain compensatory education for your child.